aisha-lawal/hyperpredict/README.md

 2. Save the image files in data/oasis/training, data/oasis/validation, and data/oasis/testing.
 3. Run `run_clairn.py` and `run_niftyreg.py` from the terminal to generate registration results of the image pair for clapirn and niftyreg respectively.

+To use the same registration results (i.e metrics from clapirn and niftyreg obtained to training hyperpredict) and to access the model checkpoints used in the paper, refer to: [hyperpredict]().
+This box folder contains a zipped file of the complete project including csv files, checkpoints and registration results.
+Simply download, unzip and use as desired.

 ## Inference
 To test Hyperpredict<sub>clap</sub> run `test_hyperpredict_clapirn.py` with nfv_percent set to desired value, e.g
 ```